ubc/response-map/README.md

 Notes
 - If your edX instance is using http instead of https.
 Add `HTTPS: "off"` to `lms.envs.json` and restart the server to get the grading functionality to work.
 The reason is even though edX may be on http the outcome url passed to Response Map uses https.
-- Currently, there is a limitation of only having one map per unit.
+- Currently, there is a limitation of only having one map per subsection.

 ## Integrating with other Platforms
 Please refer to the your Platform's LTI integration instructions.